byterubpay/byterub-site/_posts/2016-05-22-logs-for-the-kovri-dev-meeting-held-on-2016-05-22.md

 **\<fluffypony>** ok
 **\<meeting-bot> [anonimal]** #46
 **\<meeting-bot> [anonimal]** The Kovri website.
-**\<fluffypony>** #46 - does anyone have any strong opinions on whether it should be a page on the Monero website, or a separate site that matches the Monero site's look and feel (maybe with different colours), or a completely unrelated site ?
+**\<fluffypony>** #46 - does anyone have any strong opinions on whether it should be a page on the ByteRub website, or a separate site that matches the ByteRub site's look and feel (maybe with different colours), or a completely unrelated site ?
 **\<fluffypony>** anonimal: and your input on this would be appreciated too
 **\<fluffypony>** I think the relay is wonky
 **\<meeting-bot> [anonimal]** What's the time-cost in terms of managing two sites?